-The Pharisees understood exactly what the people meant when they called Jesus “Son of David” but they hardened their hearts with pride and rejected the Messiah.
+The Pharisees understood exactly what the people meant when they called Christ “Son of David” but they hardened their hearts with pride and rejected the Messiah.
 The Israelites, afflicted by the Roman rule at the time of Christ, looked with hope to the restoration of their kingdom to the independence and prosperity of David’s prosperous reign.
-Jesus failed to give them the worldly honor they were so eager to have (Matthew 21:15) and so they planned to kill Him (Luke 19:47).
+The Savior failed to give them the worldly honor they were so eager to have (Matthew 21:15) and so they planned to kill Him (Luke 19:47).

 Check out our Bible Answers page for more information on a variety of topics.